-Skeptical about airy New Age claims, I opened Dr. Michael Newton’s book Journey of Souls: Case Studies of Life Between Lives, eager but expecting disappointment, hopefully keeping an open mind.
+Skeptical about New Age claims, I opened Dr. Michael Newton’s book Journey of Souls: Case Studies of Life Between Lives, eager but set for skepticism, keeping an open mind.

-Newton writes — not flamboyant at all — about his discovery of “life between lives,” a previously undescribed territory where souls have roots to which they return, again and again, a universe discovered, like Christopher Columbus stumbling onto America while trying for India and spices that would make him and Spain rich.
+Newton writes, simply and straightforwardly, about stumbling into the universe of “life between lives,” a previously undescribed territory where souls are rooted, a place where they return, again and again, a universe discovered, like Christopher Columbus stumbling onto America by accident.

 I was also looking for something else.

-My religious beliefs were agnostic.
-I didn’t trust religions, but at the same time, I was sure there was more to life than what we knew so far, an ineffable something that inspires and informs us.
+My religious beliefs were agnostic, neither here nor there.
+I didn’t trust religions, but at the same time, I was sure there was more to life than what we knew, an ineffable something that inspires and informs us.

-I outlived my parents, other older relatives and friends.
-My brother and my high school sweetheart died when both were way too young.
+I outlived my parents, older relatives and friends.
+My brother and my high school sweetheart died when both were too young.

-Losing them made me think hard about things taken for granted, specifically about the event Tennyson called “crossing the bar.”
+Losing them made me think hard about things taken for granted, specifically about the transition Tennyson called “crossing the bar.”

-Was it possible that vibrant characters, full of ideas and emotions, engaged with friends and family… just disappeared into a bottomless nothing?
+Is it possible that vibrant characters, full of ideas and emotions, engaged with friends and family… just disappear into a bottomless nothing?

 Even in life, it felt like there was something more, some impulse, something unseen.
 Didn’t we always know intuitively that there were at least two coordinated but separate things, our bodies and us?

 Looking around, I found the confident cynicism of the atheist crowd unconvincing and, at times, even deliberately unaware.
 And most of the stock answers religions clung too lacked resonance.

 I’m a dreamer and a poet who loves the way science sees through and around walls and finds hidden things.
 For that reason, Michael Newton’s stories of life between lives, collected and cataloged with scientific care, were deeply satisfying, even to a skeptic like me.